iwouldrathercode/cdk-multi-env/README.md

 ## Deploy commands

+- `npm run bootstrap` Automatically picks the branch name and approprirate .env file and bootstraps
 - `npm run deploy` Automatically picks the branch name and approprirate .env file and deploys
-- `npm run deploy:dev` Deploy this stack to your `sandbox` env AWS account/region
-- `npm run deploy:prod` Deploy this stack to your `prod` env AWS account/region
+- `npm run destroy` Automatically picks the branch name and approprirate .env file and destroys